UCL/ECON-CLUSTER/README.md

 qrsh -l h_vmem=14G,tmem=14G
 ```

 Once logged on, you need to load and open your software.
-See section 5 for details.
+See Section 4 for details.

 ## 3.2.
 Non-interactive sessions